Graduate Students

 Sherene earned her BA in Psychology at Simon Fraser University in 2020 and began her MA in Clinical Child Psychology in 2021.
 She has longstanding interest in adolescent mental health which began as a focused interest on disordered eating but has since expanded to reflect comorbidity and the importance of transdiagnostic protective factors like secure attachment and emotion regulation.
 Sherene’s MA thesis will be employing a network analysis to model the relationship between symptoms of anxiety, depression, attachment, and emotion regulation to better understand how comorbidity emerges in teens.

-Laura Daari, B.A.
-(Hons)
+Laura Daari, M.A.

 Jesse Scott, B.A.
 (Hons)